 I snagged a small bunch on passing and nibbled.
 Sweet!
 If I could do it all again, I'd like to make wine.

-Three hours later we collapsed our stiff bodies into wide chairs in Alan's cool voorkamer and tasted some New Zealand and local wines before heading to the cellar to pick up three cases of the estate'sv '04 Shiraz - the Frenchie's favourite wine by far.
-I received, very happily, a gift of noble rot dessert wine - I'd promised Alan I'd help with a little landscaping project he needs at an entrance where some huge bluegum trees were taken down, below.
-I'm thinking aloes.
-This is dry country in summertime.
+Three hours later we collapsed our stiff bodies into wide chairs in Alan's cool voorkamer and tasted some New Zealand and local wines before heading to the cellar to pick up three cases of the estate's '04 Shiraz - the Frenchie's favourite wine, by far.
+I received, very happily, a gift of noble rot dessert wine.

 And then we headed home, the mountains hot and blue.